adamsmd/BibScrape/README.md

 We use python 2.7 because Inline::Python doesn't support python 3 yet.
 Once we have python 3, we can use the urllib3 that comes with python.

+## How to file issues

+URL

+Expected BibTeX

+Actual BibTeX